Get

 Wet food is also highly palatable, which is a perk for picky eaters.
 Wet food is also easier to eat, which is most beneficial for young or senior cats or cats with dental issues.
 You also have a variety of flavors that will surely please your kitty and the odor of wet food usually draws more interest.

 For overweight cats wet food can be a better option due to the lower amounts of calories compared with dry food.
-Wet foods can also be helpful for cats prone to certain health conditions such as urinary tract problems and constipation- speak to your vet for advice to choose the right food if your cat has underlying health concerns.
+Wet foods can also be helpful for cats prone to certain health conditions such as urinary tract problems and constipation- speak to a veterinarian for advice to choose the right food if your cat has underlying health concerns.

 Wet Cat Food Drawbacks